Evidence for axion miniclusters with an increased central density: Structure of minicluster halos

 Collecting the masses of all the subhalos of the MCHs in the $1024^3$ simulations we compute the subhalo mass function that we define as the comoving number density of gravitationally bound subhalos per logarithmic mass interval as a function of subhalo mass.
 Its evolution from $z=1.6\times 10^5$ to $z=99$ is shown in the upper panel of \cref{fig:subhalos_HMF_Phi}.
 The first subhalos are identified slightly after the first MCs emerge at $z=3.9\times 10^5$, suggesting that mergers occur frequently already in the radiation-dominated era.
 The subhalos could be MCs that have previously formed or they could originate from remnants of MC mergers.
 The amplitude of the subhalo mass function increases and subhalo masses of up to $4\times 10^{-12}\,M_\odot$ are reached until matter-radiation equality.
 Afterwards, the overall shape of the subhalo mass function changes barely except that the number density of lower-mass subhalo decreases while higher-mass subhalos of up to $10^{-10}\,M_\odot$ emerge.
 This could mean that after equality lower-mass subhalos merge to build larger ones, similar to the evolution of MCHs.

 For comparison, we also show the mass function of the MCHs at $z\sim z_\mathrm{eq}$ and $z=99$ in the upper panel of \cref{fig:subhalos_HMF_Phi}.
-The shape of the subhalo mass function is similar to that of the MCH mass function at both times confirming previous findings~\cite{Eggemeier2019_2}.
+The slope of the subhalo mass function in the mass range from $10^{-15}\,M_\odot$ to $10^{-11}\,M_\odot$ is similar to the slope of the MCH mass function at both times confirming previous findings~\cite{Eggemeier2019_2}.
 Interestingly, the mass range of the subhalos at $z=99$ agrees well with the mass range of MCHs at matter-radiation equality.
 Although one cannot expect that in general the MCHs from $z_\mathrm{eq}$ end up as subhalos at $z=99$ this is another indication that not only MCs originating from direct collapse during radiation-domination contribute to the substructure of large MCHs.

 To learn more about the roots of the subhalos identified at $z=99$ one can estimate their corresponding overdensity parameter $\Phi$.
 We are not able to determine their individual time of collapse, so we cannot proceed as done with the MCs in \cref{sec:MC_evolution}.
 Instead, we trace the subhalos' constituent particles back to the initial conditions and calculate the density of the covered volume.
 This is done by defining the radius of this seed overdensity as the radius of a spherical shell that is centered at the seed's center of mass enclosing $90\%$ of its total mass.
 Identifying the enclosed density as the subhalo seed density, we use \cref{eq:rho_mc} to obtain the corresponding $\Phi$ value\footnote{We applied this procedure to MCs where the collapse redshift is known and verified that both methods yield similar $\Phi$ values.}.
 If a subhalo exhibits a value of $\Phi\gtrsim 1$ it can be understood as an MC that collapsed before matter-radiation equality.
 The origin of subhalos with $\Phi < 1$ is less clear as they can result from a direct collapse at $z<z_\mathrm{eq}$ or from MC(H) merger events.